blueskan/flixer/README.md

 - Different input support and more output support strategy
 - Documentation needs to be some improvement :D

-If you want to contribute with any idea or code feel free to send me a e-mail via me@batikansenemoglu.com or pull request.
+If you want to contribute with any idea or code feel free to send me an e-mail via me@batikansenemoglu.com or pull request.